 How social groups interact can define the position of individuals in networks, particularly when groups have unequal sizes.
 For instance, the smallest group (i.e., the minority group) in a network can have a systemic disadvantage of being less connected than larger groups, depending on the group mixing\cite{Karimi2018}.
 Having a lower number of connections poses several disadvantages to individuals, such as low social capital\cite{McDonald2011}, health issues\cite{Haas2010}, and perception biases\cite{Lee2019}.
 Yet, the mechanisms underlying group dynamics and their relation to degree inequality in social gatherings are still unexplored.

-Here we show numerically, empirically, and analytically that degree inequality in face-to-face situations can emerge from group imbalance and group mixing dynamics.
+Here we show numerically, empirically, and analytically that degree inequality in face-to-face situations can emerge from group imbalance and group mixing.
 We present a mechanism---the attractiveness--mixing model---that integrates mixing dynamics (i.e., pairwise preferences) with individual preferences, expanding the established attractiveness paradigm.
 While attractiveness is an intrinsic quality of the individual, mixing dynamics manifest between pairs of individuals; together, they form what we call \emph{social attractiveness}.
 The mechanism reproduces the intergroup degree inequality found in six distinct data sets of face-to-face gatherings.
 With the analytical derivation of our model, we further demonstrate the impact of group imbalance on degree inequality, finding a critical minority group size that changes the system \emph{qualitatively}.
 When the minority group is smaller than this critical value, higher cohesion among its members leads to higher inequality.